DmitriiDenisov/airflow-lab/README.md

 ## Install

-**Important: use sudo!
-So better to do everything after sudo su**
 ```
-sudo su

 # airflow needs a home, ~/airflow is the default,
 # but you can lay foundation somewhere else if you prefer
 # (optional)